 Services are available for adults 60 years of age and older who need assistance to remain safely in their homes.
 The Care Manager becomes a personal advocate who assists in defining needs and arranging solutions for specific problems in clients' lives.
 A variety of services are available at low or no cost to qualifying individuals at risk of placement in assisted living and other types of nursing homes.
 Care management also provides referrals to agencies that can provide assistance in such areas as food, transportation, in home help, legal and medical issues and much more.
 Experienced and caring staff provide advocacy with public agencies, doctors, HMO's and private companies as needed.
 Assistance is also available to caregivers who need help caring for a family member, 60 years of age and older.

-This program is funded in part by the Older Americans Act, Title III and administered by the Los Angeles County Area Agency on Aging:
+This program is funded in part by the Older Americans Act, Title III and administered by the.

 Information & Referrals

 The purpose of the Information & Referrals program is to assist El Monte residents with an immediate need for vital information and referrals.
 Case Aides can complete paperwork for various social service programs including but not limited to housing, transportation, public benefits and low cost utilities.
 Please call the office at (626) 580-2210 for an appointment.

 Bet Tzedek Legal Services visits the Jack Crippen Multipurpose Senior Center quarterly to provide free legal advice to individuals 60 years of age and older.
 Bet Tzedek's services cover most legal areas except divorce, criminal law, immigration, living trusts or personal injury.
 Individuals seeking legal consult through this service must live in Los Angeles County and preference will be given to those with low income.